Key Takeaways

 • Blasting

-Exposure to corrosive or caustic chemicals, such as paint thinner, solvents, lye, or gasoline, can also result in injuries.
-Using acids, bases, and oxidants can cause short-term or lifelong injuries and scarring.
+Fire and heat are not the only cause of third-degree burns.
+Exposure to corrosive or caustic chemicals—such as paint thinner, solvents, lye, or gasoline—can also result in serious chemical burns that may cause lifelong injuries and scarring.

 Car fires